MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

 ---
 title: "Configure AWS MSK"
 description: "How to configure AWS MSK to Materialize"
-weight:
 menu:
   main:
-    parent: guides
+    parent: "integration-guides"
+    name: "AWS MSK"
 ---

 This guide goes through the required steps to connect Materialize to an AWS MSK cluster, including some of the more complicated bits around configuring security settings in MSK.

-If you already have an MSK cluster, you can skip step 1 and directly move on to _Make the cluster public and enable SASL_.
+If you already have an MSK cluster, you can skip step 1 and directly move on to [Make the cluster public and enable SASL](#make-the-cluster-public-and-enable-sasl).
 You can also skip steps 3 and 4 if you already have Kafka installed and running, and have created a topic that you want to create a materialized source for.

 The process to connect Materialize to Amazon MSK consists of the following steps:
 1. #### Create an Amazon MSK cluster
     If you already have an Amazon MSk cluster set up, then you can skip this step.

     a.
-Sign in to the AWS Management console and open the [Amazon MSK console](https://us-east-1.console.aws.amazon.com/msk/)
+Sign in to the AWS Management console and open the [Amazon MSK console](https://console.aws.amazon.com/msk/)

     b.
 Choose **Create cluster**